TrailBlazer: Trajectory Control for Diffusion-Based Video Generation: Introduction

-To address the needs of casual users, we introduce a high-level interface for control of object trajectories in synthesized videos.
-Users simply provide bounding boxes (bboxes) specifying the desired position of an object at several points in the video, together with the text prompt(s) describing the object at the corresponding times.
-Taking inspiration from the observation \cite{Magicmix} that object position is established early in the denoising process, and leveraging the clear spatial interpretation of spatial and temporal attention maps as illustrated in \FigRef{fig:mot}, we propose a general approach: Our strategy involves editing \emph{both spatial and temporal attention maps} for a specific object during the initial denoising diffusion steps to concentrate activation at the desired object location.
+If more than one different text prompt is provided, these prompts are also interpolated, resulting in a ``morphing'' effect such as the cat that transforms into a dog in \FigRef{fig:teaser}.
+To achieve this guidance we take inspiration from the observation \cite{Magicmix} that object position is established early in the denoising diffusion process, and we leverage the clear spatial interpretation of spatial and temporal attention maps as illustrated in \FigRef{fig:mot}.
+Our resulting strategy involves editing \emph{both spatial and temporal attention maps} for a specific object during the initial denoising diffusion steps to concentrate activation at the desired object location.
 Our inference-time editing approach achieves this without disrupting the learned text-image association in the pre-trained model, and requires minimal code modifications.

-We use ZeroScope \cite{zeroscope} in a pre-trained fashion as the underlying model.
+Our method, \textit{TrailBlazer}, builds on previous works.
+We use the pre-trained ZeroScope model \cite{zeroscope}, which is a fine-tuned version of \cite{modelscope}, as our underlying model.
+A body of previous and concurrent works have addressed guiding object position in image generation models, including \cite{layout2im,L2Igan,L2Ixformer,ediffI,ma2023directed,boxdiff,GLIGEN,multidiffusion}.
+TrailBlazer most closely resembles the cross-attention injection used in \cite{ma2023directed}, and we adopt some notation from that paper.
+However, our work addresses a different problem, that of controlling position and trajectories in \emph{videos}, which requires a different approach to control temporal cross-frame attention.
+Our work also does not require the inference-time optimization algorithm used in \cite{ma2023directed}.

 Our contributions are three-fold: